paslandau/paslandau.github.io/source/blog/php-php-fpm-and-nginx-on-docker-in-windows-10.md

 ---
 extends: _layouts.post
 section: content
-title: "How to setup PHP, PHP-FPM and NGINX with Xdebug on Docker in Windows 10 [Tutorial Part 1]"
+title: "How to setup PHP, PHP-FPM and NGINX on Docker in Windows 10 [Tutorial Part 1]"
-subheading: "A primer on PHP on Docker in Windows."
+subheading: "A primer on PHP on Docker under Windows."
-h1: "Setting up PHP for local development on Docker"
+h1: "Setting up PHP, PHP-FPM and NGINX for local development on Docker"
 description: "Step-by-Step tutorial for setting up PHP Docker containers (cli and fpm)  for local development."
 author: "Pascal Landau"
 published_at: "2018-05-30 16:00:00"